TheSteelNinjaCode/phpxui/README.md

 ## 💡 Contributing

-We welcome contributions to improve **phpxui-cli**.
-If you have ideas, found bugs, or want to add features, open an issue or submit a pull request.
+We welcome contributions to improve **phpxui‑cli**.
+If you have ideas, find bugs, or want to add features, open an issue or submit a pull request.

 ---

 ## 📄 License

-`phpxui-cli` is released under the MIT License.
+`phpxui‑cli` is released under the MIT License.
 See `LICENSE` for details.

 ---

 ## 👤 Author

-This project is developed and maintained by [The Steel Ninja Code](https://thesteelninjacode.com/), continuously pushing the boundaries of PHP development.
+This project is developed and maintained by **The Steel Ninja Code**, continuously pushing the boundaries of PHP development.

 ---